Height:

 at the level of impact.

-one storey collapsed all floors above
+Once one storey collapsed all floors

-would have begun to fall.
-The huge
+above would have begun to fall.

-mass of falling structure would gain
+The huge mass of falling structure would

-momentum, crushing the structurally
+gain momentum, crushing the structurally

 intact floors below, resulting in